-- The Port of Seattle avoids creating situations that might give rise to a protest.
-Firms that perform preliminary work, scoping and planning are typically excluded from the selection process. - WSU specifically precludes the teams that prepare the project criteria from competing for the design-build contract.
+- The Port of Seattle typically excludes firms that perform preliminary work, scoping and planning from the design-build selection process to avoids situations that might give rise to a protest. - Washington State University precludes the teams that prepare the project criteria from competing for the design-build contract.
 It typically retains the architect who prepares the project criteria as an advisor during and after the design-build team selection.
 The university clearly identifies the exclusion from participation for future phases in its requests for qualifications for project criteria documents, which are typically predesign studies.
-Sound Transit's policies are similar. - The University of Washington does not typically teams that prepare preparatory documents from competing for the design-build contract.
+Sound Transit's policies are similar. - The University of Washington typically allows teams that prepare preparatory documents to compete for the design-build contract.
 Their approach is based on a belief that excluding firms may limit the pool of firms who pursue the project criteria documents.
 The pre-solicitation phase is typically separated from the RFQ/RFP phase.
 The project criteria consultant is not typically involved in preparing the RFQ/RFP.
-The project criteria documents are share with all the competitors in the RFP phase.
-The Department of Enterprise Services recently adopted a similar approach.
+The project criteria documents are shared with all the competitors in the RFP phase.